rjw57/go6502/README.md

 ======

-**THIS IS A FORK OF [pda/go6502](https://github.com/pda/go6502) which adds 65C02 support.
-It will be unecessary once 65C02 support is present in go6502.**
+**THIS IS A FORK OF [pda/go6502](https://github.com/pda/go6502) which adds 65C02 support and re-factors the API for my own use.
+The original README is below.**

 ```
  | | | | | | | | | | | | | | | | | | | |